Nifty Feb futures trade at discount

-SBI, Tata Motors and Bharti Airtel were the top traded stock futures contracts in F&O segment for February expiry.
+Tata Motors, SBI and Tata Steel were the top traded stock futures contracts in F&O segment for February expiry.

 The February F&O contracts will expire on 25 February 2021.